Load balancing policies without feedback using timed replicas: System Model and Preliminaries

-\begin{remark} Based on this conjecture, we first obtain the MGF for the workload at the cavity queue.
-We then use this to obtain the conditional mean response time for the different policies.
-We illustrate the accuracy of our expressions in Appendix~\ref{app:ModelValidation} by comparing them with simulation experiments for different values of $N$.
-As a validation of the conjecture, we see that as $N$ increases, the mean response time from simulations approach the analytical values. \end{remark}
+\begin{remark} We first obtain the MGF for the workload at the cavity queue.
+We then use this to obtain the conditional mean response time for the different policies, under Conjecture~\ref{Assum:AsymptoticIndependence}.
+We illustrate the accuracy of our expressions in ~\ref{app:ModelValidation} by comparing them with simulation experiments for different values of $N$.
+As a validation of the assumption, we see that as $N$ increases, the mean response time from simulations approach the analytical values. \end{remark}